shad0wghost/sakadeploy/README.md

     *   Create the `/var/deploy` directory for project management.
     *   Set up and start the `cicd_interface.service` as a systemd service, ensuring it runs persistently and starts on boot.

-3.  **Access the Web Interface:** After the script completes, it will display the URL to access your CICD Management Interface.
+3.  **Access the Web Interface:** After the script completes, it will display the URL to access your Sakadeploy.

     ```
     >>> You can access the web interface at: https://<YOUR_SERVER_IP>:8123